 Peer review is a process in which other scholars in the author's field or specialty critically assess a draft of the article.
 Peer reviewed, or refereed, journals are scholarly journals that only publish articles that have gone through this review process.

 A scholarly journal is visibly different from other periodicals/magazines, but sometimes it's hard to tell.
-You can use Ulrichsweb Global Serials Directory to check.
+You can look on the journal's web page (often under the "About" or "For Authors" link.)
+Or you can a tool called Ulrichsweb Global Serials Directory to check.

 How to evaluate information sources